gh41th/Forest-Canopy-Height-Estimation-Using-Multi-Sensor-Data/README.md

 ### Scripts

 1. **GEDI Points Extraction Script**:
-   - This script extracts the `rh95` values (canopy height) and coordinates of GEDI points.
+   - This script extracts the `rh95` values (canopy height), dates and coordinates of GEDI points.
 These points are then used to match with Sentinel-1 and Sentinel-2 data based on the geographic coordinates.

 2. **Sentinel-1 Data Extraction Scripts**:
    - The one month aproach.